Valentin Stănescu: Club career

 Stănescu, also known as "Tinel" or "Zimbrul" (The bison), was born on 20 November 1922 in Bucharest, Romania and began playing junior-level football at age 11 in 1933 at local club Olimpia.
-In 1942 he joined Malaxa Tohan for a short while, before moving to Sportul Studențesc București for three years, during which he played a Cupa României final that was lost with 4–0 to CFR Turnu Severin.
+In 1942, he joined Malaxa Tohan for a short while, before moving to Sportul Studențesc București for three years, during which he played a Cupa României final that was lost with 4–0 to CFR Turnu Severin.

 He made his Divizia A debut playing for Carmen București under coach Petre Steinbach on 16 March 1947 in a 3–2 away victory against Dermagarand Târgu Mureș.
 At the end of the season, the Carmen team was dissolved by the Communist regime that just took over the country.
 Stănescu and teammate Bazil Marian attempted to flee to Italy by boarding a ship in the Port of Constanța.
 However, the authorities apprehended them, offering a choice between imprisonment or playing for a working-class team like Locomotiva București, and they both chose the latter option.

-He played for Locomotiva until he ended his career, making his last Divizia A appearance on 27 May 1951 in a 2–1 home loss to Steaua București, totaling 51 matches in the competition.
+He played for Locomotiva until he retired, making his last Divizia A appearance on 27 May 1951 in a 2–1 home loss to Steaua București, totaling 51 matches in the competition.
 However, he spent his last season in Divizia B as the club was relegated, but Stănescu stayed with the team, helping it gain promotion back to the first division after one year.